dCache/dcache/docs/TheBook/src/main/markdown/install.md

 [doorsDomain/xrootd]
 ```

-As usual, we restart doorsDomain to ensure the xrootd endpoint is
+As usual, we restart doorsDomain to ensure the xroot endpoint is
 started:

 ```console-root